Utilix

 2. 2

-How many years will you actually live there before selling?
-This is the single most important input — buying almost always loses on a 1–3 year horizon and almost always wins on a 10+ year horizon.
+The single most important input.
+Buying almost always loses on a 1–3 year horizon and almost always wins on a 10+ year horizon.
+The break-even pill shows the earliest year buying overtakes renting.

 3. 3